wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    inverse of this is a Negative Trust Anchor, which creates a stopping point for a caching resolver to end validation of the authentication chain.
 Instead, the resolver sends the response as if the zone is unsigned and does not set the AD bit.
-This Negative Trust Anchor can

-Ebersman, et al.          Expires June 18, 2015                 [Page 3]

-Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   potentially be placed at any level within the chain of trust and would stop validation from that point in the chain down.
+Note that this is a behavior, and not a seperate resource record.
+This Negative Trust Anchor can potentially be implemented at any level within the chain of trust and would stop validation from that point in the chain down.

-3.  delete

-4. Domain Validation Failures
+3. Domain Validation Failures

    A domain name can fail validation for two general reasons: a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of an domain administrator.
-As domains transition to DNSSEC the most likely reason for a validation failure will be misconfiguration.
+As domains transition to DNSSEC, the most likely reason for a validation failure will be misconfiguration.
    Thus, domain administrators should be sure to read [RFC6781] in full.
    They should also pay special attention to Section 4.2, pertaining to